Retro Road Test

 Smooth, rorty and pure, it’s a motor that feels just like it is: a regular V6 with two stonking great turbos bolted on.
 The disconnected, sensationless surge of modern motors?
 This is the antithesis.

 Soft-by-modern-standards springs add to the drama, because it rolls a bit in corners, then sits down at the rear under power.
-Exit a roundabout, setting it up to reach peak boost as you hit the exit, and the feeling is comparable to taking off in a jet.
+Exit a roundabout, setting it up to reach peak boost as you hit the exit, and the feeling is comparable to a jet taking off.

-It’s hugely thrilling and special: so much so it’s easy to forgive the slow, arm-twirling steering and concrete-damper ride that, until recently, was an Audi speciality.
+It’s hugely thrilling and special: so much so it’s easy to forgive the slow, arm-twirling steering and concrete-damper ride that, until recently, seemed to be an Audi speciality.

 Drive it with gusto and the RS4 drinks fuel like a race car.
 I did an MPG Marathon event in one many years ago and, after two days of bumbling, I achieved 27mpg.
-Reunited with it today, I saw half that.
+Reunited with it for the Retro Road Test, I saw half that.

 The RS4 also suffered the unusual issue of bent wheels when new – it seems the alloy wasn’t stiff enough to shake off the immense forces its powertrain could generate.
 This shouldn’t be an issue now, but it’s worth a check.